 At elevations ranging from 4,700 to 5,500 feet, the Emerald Outback at Beech Mountain’s Adventure Trail Park comprises roughly 7 miles of intermediate to advanced trails.
 It’s also one of the highest adventure trail parks in eastern America.
 The trail system here includes single-track and double-track trails, gravel logging trails and fire roads as well as 100-mile vistas from many scenic overlooks.

 Biking trails meander through the cute village of Sugar Mountain and head up the mountain, looping back to the lodge at Sugar Mountain Resort.
 To make the most of the biking options at the resort, purchase a lift ticket and take a ride from the base of the mountain to the peak.
 This bike park offers both beginner and intermediate downhill trail runs, with line options including rollers, small dips, tabletops and more.

 In October 2013, Sugar Mountain Resort hosted the National Collegiate Downhill Championships.
 The expert downhill track started at the summit and finished at the base of Easy Street.
 Many mountain bike riders consider this downhill course to be one of the most demanding and thrilling on the East Coast.

 Rocky Knob Park

-Just east of Boone on U.S. 421, Rocky Knob Park has more than 8 miles of adventurous and accessible trails as well as four skills areas situated on 185 acres.
-Nearby outfitters Boone Bike and Magic Cycles offer bike rentals as well as demo bikes for use to explore this urban mountain bike park.
+Just east of Boone on US 421, Rocky Knob Park has more than 11 miles of adventurous and accessible trails as well as multiple skills areas situated on 185 acres.
+Nearby outfitter Magic Cycles offers bike rentals to explore this urban mountain bike park.